What Causes Post-Exercise Muscular Pain?

 This discomfort occurs due to the buildup of lactic and carbonic acids in your muscle tissue as you begin your workout.
 These acids are natural by-products of muscle contractions.
 They are formed during the metabolic process when muscles burn stored glycogen to produce energy.

-The good news is that most of these acids convert back into glycogen and are restored in preparation for your next exercise session.
+The good news is that most of these acids eventually convert back into glycogen and are replenished for your next exercise session.
 However, until the acid levels in your muscles return to normal, you may experience pain and muscle fatigue.

-Massage helps to eliminate the irritation caused by these acidic wastes.
-Research shows that massage can increase muscle recovery much quicker than rest alone.
+Massage is a highly effective method of alleviating the irritation caused by these acidic wastes.
+Research indicates that massage can significantly expedite muscle recovery compared to rest alone.

 What about Muscle & Joint Stiffness?

 It’s essential to recognise that massage is a drugless therapy.
-It has effectively addressed various health issues such as headaches, insomnia, neck and back pain, digestive disorders including constipation and spastic colon, arthritis, asthma, carpal tunnel syndrome and muscular aches and pains.
+It has effectively addressed various health issues such as headaches, insomnia, neck and back pain, digestive disorders (including constipation and spastic colon), arthritis, asthma, carpal tunnel syndrome, and muscular aches and pains.
 Instead of relying on medications, these conditions can respond positively to the healing power of massage therapy.